About Our Staff

 I have been a Clinical Psychologist for 34 years, and I continue to be enriched, challenged and personally deepened by my work with individuals and couples.
 My therapeutic style is to be active, engaged and empathic.
 I explore the past, ask questions about the present, and collaborate with my clients to brainstorm solutions for the future as I work to help people find meaning and purpose in their lives.

 I earned my doctorate in Clinical Psychology at Long Island University, and received postgraduate training in family therapy at the Postgraduate Center for Mental Health.
 I also completed a program in hypnotherapy from the New York Society for Ericksonian Hypnotherapy.
+I have completed Level 1 and 2 training in Internal Family Systems (IFS).

 Prior to beginning my full time private practice in 1985 with children, adolescents, adults, couples and families, I was the Acting Director of the Female Adolescent Inpatient Psychiatric Service at King’s County Medical Center in Brooklyn, NY.
 Over the years I have taught various psychology courses at the undergraduate level and principles of psychological testing at the graduate level.